LI1 Shangyang translates to 'Metal Yang'

 Reviewed by · Licensed Acupuncturist & TCM Physician · Last reviewed June 2026

-LI1 (Shangyang, “Shang Yang”) is the Jing-Well (Metal) point of the Large Intestine Meridian.
-It is located on the radial side of the index finger, 0.1 cun posterior to the corner of the nail.
-It clears heat, resuscitates, benefits the throat and teeth.
+LI1 (Shangyang, “Shangyang translates to 'Metal Yang'”) is the Jing-Well Point point of the Large Intestine Meridian.
+It is located on the radial side of the index finger, approximately 0.1 cun from the corner of the nail bed.
+It clears heat, revives consciousness, reduces swelling, and alleviates pain, particularly along the channel and in the sensory orifices.

 Location

-On the radial side of the index finger, 0.1 cun posterior to the corner of the nail.
+On the radial side of the index finger, approximately 0.1 cun from the corner of the nail bed.

 Needling

-Perpendicular or oblique insertion 0.1-0.2 cun, or prick to bleed.
+Perpendicular or oblique insertion 0.1-0.2 cun, or pricked to bleed.
+The point is very sensitive.

 TCM functions